 Base camps require a Licence to Occupy (LTO) under the Lands Act, whereas fly camps require 'exploration approval' under the Mineral Act.
+That being said, the application process for an LTO for a base camp can be initiated through the exploration approval process administered by the Mineral Lands Division.

 The use of personal-size tents for prospecting and mapping is not considered a fly camp.

-The Pollution Prevention Division of the Department of Environment and Conservation has established specific waste management requirements for exploration camps in the guidance document Environmental Standards for Waste Management at Remote Camps, available at:
+The Pollution Prevention Division of the Department of Environment and Climate Change has established specific waste management requirements for exploration camps in the guidance document Environmental Standards for Waste Management at Remote Camps.